Understanding stakeholder objectives and driving efficiencies

-We work closely with you to understand your objectives and your approach to the project.
-This commercial understanding, together with our sector expertise and multidisciplinary approach, delivers practical solutions and clear strategies to deliver a successful project.
+We will work closely with you to understand your objectives and your approach to the project.
+This commercial understanding, together with our sector expertise and multidisciplinary approach, will bring practical solutions and clear strategies to deliver a successful project.

-Our team advises sponsors and lenders to large, complex and high-profile projects including the nation’s major infrastructure projects, cutting-edge renewable energy transactions and the emerging social housing sector.
+Our team advise sponsors and lenders to large, complex and high-profile projects including the nation’s major infrastructure projects, cutting edge renewable energy transactions and the emerging social housing sector.

 Unlocking synergies globally

-As the first international law firm to be head-quartered in Asia, we are truly invested in helping clients increase their presence and coverage in the region and globally.
-Our presence in London, Hong Kong and Beijing means our team leverages off its network, expertise and depth to unlock opportunities across the globe.
-The King & Wood Mallesons team can support you.
+As the first global law firm head-quartered in Asia, we are truly invested in helping clients increase their presence and coverage in the region and globally.
+Our presence in London, Hong Kong and Beijing means our project finance team leverage off its global network, expertise and depth to unlock opportunities across the globe – the King & Wood Mallesons team can support you.

-KWM project finance lawyers have played a lead role in some of the world's most significant projects, from the recent A$7 billion acquisition and financing of Queensland Motorways to the project financing of the development of the Morree Solar Farm; as well as projects in Africa, South-east Asia, China and South America.
+KWM’s project finance lawyers have played a lead role in some of the globe’s most significant projects, from the recent $7 billion acquisition and financing of Queensland Motorways to the project financing of the development of the Morree Solar Farm and deals in Africa, South-east Asia, China, and South America.

-The KWM team of specialists offers a genuine sector focus across the key industries in which we operate.
-We truly understand the commercial realities you face and have the market leading solutions available for you.
+Our team of specialists offer a genuine sector focus across the key industries in which we operate and truly understand the commercial realities you face.
+We have the market leading solutions available for you.

-- WestConnex (WCX): lead adviser on Australia’s largest road infrastructure project, on financing arrangements which involved the A$4.2 billion refinancing and restructuring of financing for Stage 1 of WCX, funded by a syndicate of 20 banks.
+- WestConnex (WCX): lead adviser to Australia’s largest road infrastructure project on financing arrangements which involved the A$4.2 billion refinancing and restructuring of the financing for Stage 1 of WCX, funded by a syndicate of 20 banks.

 - Clean Energy Finance Corporation: senior financier to Tesla’s Virtual Power Plant project in South Australia including in relation to intercreditor arrangements with ARENA and the South Australian government and project documentation.

-- National Housing and Infrastructure Funding Corporation (NHFIC): key legal adviser in relation to their new cash flow lending business, advising in relation to the financing of three bids participating in the Victorian Public Housing Renewal PPP and a number of other ongoing confidential projects.
+- National Housing and Infrastructure Funding Corporation (NHFIC): key legal advisor in relation to its new cash flow lending business, advising in relation to financing of each of the three bids participating in the Victorian Public Housing Renewal PPP and a number of other confidential projects which are ongoing.

-- Global Infrastructure Partners (GIP) financiers: on acquisition of an interest in the midstream and downstream components of the Gladstone LNG (GLNG) Project from Total S.E. and its affiliates.
+- Global Infrastructure Partners (“GIP”) financiers: on GIP’s acquisition of an interest in the midstream and downstream components of the Gladstone LNG (“GLNG”) Project from Total S.E. and its affiliates (“Total”).

 - The QCLNG Project: one of the largest resource projects in Australia, with forecast project expenditure to exceed A$30 billion.